dnv-opensource/solarfarmer-python-sdk/docs/getting-started/index.md

 !!! tip "Optional: pandas for weather conversion and timeseries results"

     The core SDK works without pandas.
-To use `sf.from_dataframe()`, `sf.from_pvlib()`, or to parse timeseries results as DataFrames, install the `weather` extra:
+To use `sf.from_dataframe()`, `sf.from_pvlib()`, or to parse timeseries results as DataFrames, install the `all` extra:

     ```bash
-    pip install "dnv-solarfarmer[weather]"
+    pip install "dnv-solarfarmer[all]"
     ```

 ## Choose Your Path